Leren Koffie Zetten Op De Espresso Machine!

 Tip 6.
 Waiting is burning.

-I carry out all the preparatory steps first, such as filling a milk jug or preparing a cup and saucer.
+I personally carry out all the preparatory steps first, such as filling a milk jug or preparing a cup and saucer.

 I prepare everything so that the barista actions from grinding coffee to extraction can be carried out one after the other, without interruption.